IVSoftware/color-flags/README.md

 ## Use enum to map color flags.

 One approach is that you can map the bits of a byte instantaneously to an enum that you set up for this purpose.
-Now you have a usable value representing the labels whose bits are set and use the `HasFlag(Enum flag)` method to test whether a particular bit is `true`.
+Now you have a usable value representing the labels whose bits are set and can use the `HasFlag(Enum flag)` method to test whether a particular bit is `true`.

 `LabelName setLabels = (LabelName)serial.ReadExisting()`.